-Incentive payments are funds paid to Youth participants in the form of cash and/or gift cards based on attendance, successful performance, or completion of an activity that leads to attainment of a goal as identified in the participant's Individual Service Strategy.
+Incentive payments are funds paid to Youth participants in the form of cash and/or gift cards based on attendance, successful performance, or completion of an activity that leads to attainment of a goal as identified in the participant's Individual Service Strategy or outlined in the program contract and/or program specific directive.
 Such payments are intended to provide participants with an incentive to remain in the activity or be a reward for good performance.
 Incentives may be provided when participants reach certain milestones such a credential attainment, measurable skill gain, completion of Career Assessment, Job-Readiness Training, or Grant specific task, and in some instances, employment and retention.